nrs-org/novelslop/content/vol_01/chap_09.typ

   _"Rumors... sure spread pretty fast."_

+  It was the second day of high school for Mona, but she already felt like things had gotten out of hand.
+On her first day, she arrived home at 6 PM, because of the "after-school meal" with Mikoto and Uta.
+Without any energy remaining, the girl could only eat dinner half-heartedly before going straight to bed.

+  Her sleep lasted an astonishing 10 hours, partly due to her not having a complete sleep the night before.
+Though, for a girl who had used to all sorts of terrible sleep schedules, this was only a minor reason.
+The real cause was, all the unbelievable events that happened in the first day had complately drained her social battery.

+  When she woke up, she had troubles recalling the day, which seemed to entertain her sister quite a lot.
+She only had hazy memories of what happened yesterday, just like a phone after going through a factory reset.

+  When Mona walked to school on her usual route, she was still daydreaming.
+Even when she was sitting on the train, she could not focus on the SNS feed on her phone.
+And now, at the locker room, she finally remembered everything that happened.

+  Like a villainess from an otome game who just recovered her memory from past life, Mona was shocked from all the overflowing memories.

+  Once Mona was able to take a grasp of the situation, she took a brief glance around.
+There were some, no, LOTS of eyes, on her. _"How did I not notice?"_, she thought.
+The girls surrounding her were all clumping together, discussing something while keeping their eyes on her.

+  She felt like she was a creature in a zoo, with her every move being watched by at least someone from the audience. _"Wait, is this like this for idols
+    too?"_ Seemed like the girl had developed yet another respect for her idols, again.

-  Everything was still normal on that morning, until Mona went to take her shoes from the locker room.
+  // Everything was still normal on that morning, until Mona went to take her shoes
+  // from the locker room.
-  Up to that moment, nothing seemed out of the ordinary.
+  // Up to that moment, nothing seemed out of the ordinary.
-  It was the same spring, the
+  // It was the same spring, the
-  same flower petals that rained down from the cherry blossom, and the same grand-old school gate.
+  // same flower petals that rained down from the cherry blossom, and the same
+  // grand-old school gate.
+  //

-  The sudden interaction reminded her of everything that happened yesterday, including how she revealed her relationship with Narumi Sena.
+  // The sudden interaction reminded her of everything that happened yesterday,
+  // including how she revealed her relationship with Narumi Sena.

-  She took a brief look around.
-There were some girls clumped together, definitely looking at her.
+  // She took a brief look around.
+There were some girls clumped together,
+  // definitely looking at her.

-  Embarassed by the whole ordeal, she rushed to change her shoes, intending to quickly leave the scene.
+  Embarassed by the whole ordeal, she rushed to change her shoes, as quick as possible to leave the scene.
+Mona tried not to act too suspicious, just to be more shady than a killer fleeing from the crime scene.

   On the way to her class, the feeling of being watched persisted, and it made Mona really uncomfortable.
-When she finally sat down at her seat, she could still notice the intense gaze sourcing from the classroom door.
+Even when she finally sat down at her seat, she could still notice the intense gaze sourcing from the classroom door.

   While she was thinking of a way to deal with these new problems, Mona was disturbed by a sudden pat on the back.